McKenzie superb for 7 innings as Guardians edge Yankees 2-0 - WHIZ News

 Yankees: A holiday off in Pittsburgh before opening a three-game series Tuesday with RHP James Taillon (9-1, 3.32 ERA) facing LHP José Quintana.

-Guardians: Play yet another doubleheader, their seventh, and this one in Detroit.
+Guardians: Play yet another doubleheader, their seventh and third in six days, at Detroit on Monday.
 Zach Plesac (2-5, 3.86) will start the opener against rookie Garret Hill, making his major league debut.
 LHP Konnor Pilkington (1-1, 4.31) starts the second game against RHP Alex Faedo (1-4, 4.84).

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports